 He graduated from Southeast Missouri State University with a degree in Art Education.
 His career began as a commercial artist and freelance illustrator.
 He managed several art departments, but continued to illustrate for advertising agencies, magazines and companies such as Hallmark.
 Michael continued his career holding a series of senior management positions in the publishing industry, which relocated him and his family to Kansas City, Toronto and Chicago.
 All the while continuing to paint and show his work in shows and galleries, which resulted in a series of awards.

 He studied portrait painting under renowned portrait artist Richard Halstead for 4 years in Chicago and was a member of the Chicago Plein Air Painters.

 He and his wife, Beth, bought a publishing business and moved to New Mexico in 2010.
 Since then he has won awards in several of the top art shows, including Enchantada and Masterworks and has shown his work at galleries in Albuquerque and Santa Fe.

 Michael is accomplished in oil and watercolor portraits, figurative and landscape subject matter.
 He is a member of RGAA, NMAA, NMPAP and frequently paints with a plein air group on Wednesdays.

-You can see his work at on line at meyersart.com.
+You can see his work at meyersart.com.